 Here’s what I did.

-Add carrots.
+Add zucchini slices, diced onion and carrots.
 I didn’t have enough matchsticks or carrot chips so I just used all that I had on hand.

 Sprinkle another layer of the stuffing mix over top of the veggies.